tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

     points /= np.linalg.norm(points, axis=1)[:, np.newaxis]

     # Calculate min/max pairwise distances
-    # (Approximation: compare 1st point to all others to save time)
+    # (Approximation: compare 1st point to all others to save time;
+    # the true min/max would check all pairs, but this serves the intuition)
     diff = points[1:] - points[0]
     dists = np.linalg.norm(diff, axis=1)